luciano-fiandesio/beanborg/README.md

 - The `value` represents the string that the rule has to search for.
 - The `expression` represents the matching criteria: `equals`, `startsWith`, `endsWith`, `contains`
 - The `result` represents the rule's output

+The next section lists the rules which are available in Beanborg.

 #### Replace_Payee